 - Segment by completion status: Patients who finished their full package should get maintenance-focused messaging.
 Patients who dropped off mid-series should get "complete your series" messaging with a recap of their progress so far.

-Primary KPI: Track reactivation email open rates (target: 35-45%), click-through rates (target: 8-12%), and rebooking conversion rates (target: 15-25%).
+Event metric: Track reactivation email open rates (target: 35-45%), click-through rates (target: 8-12%), and rebooking conversion rates (target: 15-25%).
 Also measure the revenue recovered per month from reactivation sequences.

 10. Partnership with Estheticians and Dermatologists for Referral Pipeline